abdullah-bukhari-emumba/lightspeed-agentic-devs/README.md

 # lightspeed-agentic-devs
-Light speed learning of how to build AI Agents
+Light speed learning of how to build AI Agents, below are projects that will be done InshaALLAH.

 ## Python:
 _Streamlit:_